Illinois Compiled Statutes

 the election authority shall provide public notice, calculated to reach

-elderly and handicapped voters, of the availability of registration and
+elderly voters and voters with disabilities, of the availability of registration and

 voting aids under the Federal Voting Accessibility for the Elderly and